ltungv/lox/rlox/README.md

 # Rlox

 A bytecode virtual machine written in Rust for the Lox programming language.
+This implementation uses Rust's reference counted object to manage memory, instead of a mark-and-sweep garbage collector.

 ## Implemented challenges

 + [x] Do inplace update on the stack for operators that pop a value and push back a value immediately after.
 + [x] Check arity when calling native function
++ [x] Efficient storage for string constants and literals.
+  + String literals are interned and stored in a global interner
+  + Concaternating strings allocated a string object on the heap
 + [ ] Memory efficient encoding for line information.
 + [ ] Dynamic VM' stack size.
 We already got this from Rust's Vec, but limiting ourself to 256.
 + [ ] Support `OP_CONSTANT_LONG` that takes a 24-bit number to extend the number of constants that can be contained.
-+ [ ] Efficient storage for string constants and literals.
 + [ ] String interpolation.
   ```ruby
   var drink = "Tea";